I devote this section to the magical and mysterious items I might encounter in my studies.

 Appendage (vector →)

 Allows a circle to hook onto a Pedestal within ambit to use as its other arm.
 Useful for certain spells that demand an item held in my other hand.
+It also works as a Wristpocket.

 Media is the energy of thought, so it stands to reason that I should be able to simply think magic into existence rather than waving around a Staff.
 After all, I have roughly two chunks' worth of Charged Amethyst in me at my prime, double that of my Staff.
 While I can not yet shift arbitrary effects into reality, I can bring it forth a prepared Hex with a mere gesture, taking media from my inventory.